MostTornBrain/fvtt-export-markdown/README.md

 ## 5. Export the Compendium
 You are now ready to export any items from your world, including Pathfinder Compendium items.
 If you want to do a quick test, choose to view a monster or spell, then choose to "import" it into your saved items.
 Then, right click on that item and choose the last option in the pop-up menu named `Export to Markdown`.
 If everything is installed correctly, you should see a pop-up message saying it is exporting the data and then a file will be saved named after the item.
 If the file has multiple items associated with it will be created as a `.zip` file.

 If you want to export the whole Compendium, you can go to the compendium menu and at the bottom of the screen choose `Export to Markdown`.
 This will take several minutes.
-If you'd like to see progress as you wait, you can open the browser debug window and the coonsole will show messages of the items it is exporting.
+If you'd like to see progress as you wait, you can open the browser debug window and the console will show messages of the items it is exporting.

 ![Compendium](Screenshots/Compendium.png)